sajalshres/sta-631-activity03-mlr/README.md

 Take a moment to reflect on what is possibly your second time doing this forking process.

 -   What was easier this time?
 -   What is still muddy?
 -   What do you need to try/do/explore to help with this muddiness?

 ## Task 2: One quantitative response variable and two quantitative explanatory variable

 We will continue exploring the Human Freedom Index dataset.
-Recall that this is a report that attempts to summarize the idea of “freedom” through a bunch of different variables for many countries around the globe.
+Recall that this is a report that attempts to summarize the idea of "freedom" through a bunch of different variables for many countries around the globe.
 It serves as a rough objective measure for the relationships between the different types of freedom - whether it is political,